IBM/portieris/README.md

 ## Installing Portieris

 Portieris is installed using a Helm chart.
-Before you begin, make sure that you have Kubernetes 1.9 or above, and Helm 2.8 or above (not Helm 3.x) installed in your cluster.
+Before you begin, make sure that you have Kubernetes 1.16 or above and Helm 3.0 or above installed in your cluster.

 To install Portieris: